 Adding to cart… The item has been added

-Created 1937 April 1 Title from unverified data received with the Harris & Ewing Collection on the negative or negative sleeve.
+Library of Congress record: Created 1937 April 1 Title from unverified data received with the Harris & Ewing Collection on the negative or negative sleeve.
 Gift; Harris & Ewing, Inc. 1955.
 General information about the Harris & Ewing Collection is available at America's birthright sold if president's judiciary plan is accepted.
 Washington, D.C., April 1.
-Attacking the president's judiciary plan, Dean Harry M. Bates of the Michigan Law School, declared before the Committee that if the plan is accepted America might find she had sold National birthright for an immediate gain leading toward a change in our form of government to english parliamentary system.
-Senator Ashurst, Chairman of the Judiciary Committee before whom Bates appeared, was a student in his law class at Michigan in 1903, 4/1/1937 Glass negatives.
+Attacking the president's judiciary plan, Dean Harry M. Bates of the Michigan Law School, declared before the Committee that if the plan is accepted America might find she had sold National birthright for an immediate gain leading toward a change in our form of government to english.

 Related Products